-- Your right to have the distribution paid tax free directly to another qualified retirement plan or to a traditional IRA. - The requirement to withhold tax from the distribution if it is not directly rolled over. - The nontaxability of any part of the distribution that you roll over within 60 days after you receive the distribution. - Other qualified retirement plan rules that apply, including those for lump-sum distributions, alternate payees, and cash or deferred arrangements. - How the distribution rules of the plan to which you roll over the distribution may differ from the rules that apply to the plan making the distribution in their restrictions and tax consequences.
+- Your right to have the distribution paid tax free directly to another qualified retirement plan or to a traditional IRA. - The requirement to withhold tax from the distribution, unless it is from your Roth contributions and its earnings, if it is not directly rolled over. - The nontaxability of any part of the distribution that you roll over within 60 days after you receive the distribution. - Other qualified retirement plan rules that apply, including those for lump-sum distributions, alternate payees, and cash or deferred arrangements. - How the distribution rules of the plan to which you roll over the distribution may differ from the rules that apply to the plan making the distribution in their restrictions and tax consequences.

 Note.
-Rollovers to Roth IRAs are not tax free and are included in income.
+Rollovers to Roth IRAs are not tax free and are included in income unless it is from your Roth contributions and its earnings.
 See Rollovers to Roth IRAs later.